kadimasum/sava/README.md

-# Sava
+# SAVA

 This repository contains a series of tasks aimed at showcasing skills in Software, DevOps and Cloud Engineering.
 Each task focuses on a specific aspect of the development and deployment lifecycle.
-The repository showcases proficiency in key areas such as version control, containerization, cloud infrastructure, storage, infrastructure as code (IaC), continuous integration/continuous deployment (CI/CD), and site reliability engineering (SRE).
+The repository showcases proficiency in key areas such as version control, containerization, cloud infrastructure, storage, infrastructure as code (IaC), continuous integration/continuous deployment (CI/CD), Bash, Kubernetes, Terraform, and site reliability engineering (SRE).

 ## Prerequisites

-In order to follow along you need to setup/install the following
+In order to follow along you need to setup/install the following.

 - Docker
 - Virtualbox